jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

    from religious knowledge, virtuous conduct and morals.
 Morals in particular seem emphasised, e.g.

-    "Spiritual education made the disciples radiant lamps in the darkness of the world and caused the Christians of the first and second centuries to become renowned everywhere for their virtues.
-Even philosophers bore testimony to this.
-Among them was Galen... a celebrated philosopher of the Greeks, although not a Christian...
-"In our time there is a certain people called Christians, who, though neither philosophers nor scholastically trained, are superior to all others as regards their morality.
+>   Spiritual education made the disciples radiant lamps in the darkness of the
+>   world and caused the Christians of the first and second centuries to become
+>   renowned everywhere for their virtues.
+Even philosophers bore testimony to
+>   this.
+Among them was Galen... a celebrated philosopher of the Greeks, although
+>   not a Christian...
+"In our time there is a certain people called Christians,
+>   who, though neither philosophers nor scholastically trained, are superior to
+>   all others as regards their morality.
 They are perfect in morals.
-Each one of them is like a great philosopher in morals, ethics and turning toward the Kingdom of God."
+Each one of
+>   them is like a great philosopher in morals, ethics and turning toward the
+    Kingdom of God.
-	(Abdu'l-Baha, The Promulgation of Universal Peace, p.
+>        (Abdu'l-Baha, The Promulgation of Universal Peace, p.
 330)

-    "Beseech ye the One true God that He may, through the power of the hand of loving-kindness and spiritual education, purge and purify certain souls from the defilement of evil passions and corrupt desires (Baha'u'llah, Tablets of Baha'u'llah, p.
+>   Beseech ye the One true God that He may, through the power of the hand
+>   of loving-kindness and spiritual education, purge and purify certain souls
+>   from the defilement of evil passions and corrupt desires
+>        (Baha'u'llah, Tablets of Baha'u'llah, p.
 170)

 * "spiritual darkness" - The meaning of this phrase is not elaborated, but is alluded to in examples.
 It seems to refer to lack of spiritual virtues; e.g.

-    "Throughout the Orient in the nineteenth century spiritual darkness prevailed, and the religions were submerged in the ocean of blind imitations and adherence to hereditary forms.
+>   Throughout the Orient in the nineteenth century spiritual darkness prevailed,
+>   and the religions were submerged in the ocean of blind imitations and
+>   adherence to hereditary forms.
-	(Abdu'l-Baha, The Promulgation of Universal Peace, p.
+>        (Abdu'l-Baha, The Promulgation of Universal Peace, p.
 445)

 * "spiritual power" - This phrase is used commonly, especially in more recent writing, but is difficult to pin down.
 Due to its use, it is easy to